socialstuff-org/socialstuff-org.github.io/services/backend/settings.md

     "max_report_violations": 5
 }
 ```
-Edits an existing report reason
+Edits an existing report reason.

 ```
 DELETE: /settings/report-reason
 headers:
     - "id": 123
 ```
-Deletes a report reason with an id that is provided as a header
+Deletes a report reason with an id that is provided as a header.

+####Security settings
 ```
 GET: /settings/security
 ```
-returns the current security settings
+returns the current security settings.

 ```
 PUT: /settings/security
 body: